zeebe-io/zeebe-chaos/chaos-days/blog/2021-11-24-Worker-count-should-not-impact-performance/index.md

 # Chaos Day Summary

-In this chaos day we wanted to experiment with the worker count, since we saw recently that it might affect the performance (throughput) negatively if there are more workers deployed.
-This is related to [#7955](https://github.com/camunda-cloud/zeebe/issues/7955) and [8244](https://github.com/camunda-cloud/zeebe/issues/8244).
+In this chaos day we experimented with the worker count, since we saw recently that it might affect the performance (throughput) negatively if there are more workers deployed.
+This is related to [#7955](https://github.com/camunda-cloud/zeebe/issues/7955) and [#8244](https://github.com/camunda-cloud/zeebe/issues/8244).

-We wanted to prove that even if we have more workers deployed that the throughput of the process instance execution should not have an negative impact.
+We wanted to prove, that even if we have more workers deployed the throughput of the process instance execution should not have an negative impact.

 **TL;DR;** We were not able to prove our hypothesis.
 Scaling of workers can have a negative impact on performance.
+Check out the [third chaos experiment](#third-chaos-experiment).

 <!--truncate-->

 ## First Chaos Experiment

 We run the first experiment with one partition, three brokers, one standalone gateway and one starter which creates 100 PI/s.
-In the experiment we deployed in different benchmarks 4, 8 and 16 workers.
+In this experiment we deployed different zeebe [benchmarks](https://github.com/camunda-cloud/zeebe/tree/develop/benchmarks) with 4, 8 and 16 workers.

 ### Expected